SVCE-ACM/A-December-of-Algorithms-2020/README.md

    - [Hashing](https://www.geeksforgeeks.org/hashing-data-structure/)

 ---
-### December 16 - Decrypt The Message!
+### December 16 - Max's Party

   #### Problem Statement
-  - Alice want to contact Bob.
-But Alice found that there are some intruders listening to the Alice and Bob channel.
-So, Alice decided to Invent a Cipher based on ROT Cipher with a Key.
-  - Bob knows how the encryption works and Bob also recived the key from Alice.
-Now, Bob want to implement Decryption algorithm to decrypt the message sent by the Alice.
+  - The neighbourhood of greenwood want to throw an appreciation party for their beloved mailman max.
+  - They want to get word around, but dont want to spoil the suprise for max.
+So they decide to encrypt their letter.
+  - They decide to use ROT encryption to circulate their messages.
+Help the neighbourhood by building an encryption algorithm.
+  - Rot cipher is a simple character substitution based on a shift/rotation of N letters in an alphabet.

   #### Sample Input And Output
   ```
-  Input:
-  encrypted_text = "nvGhg"
+  Input Text :"Hihow"
   Key="LLRHR

-  Output:
-  Hihow
+  Output :"nvGhg"

   ```
-  #### Explanation For the Encryption
+  #### Explanation
-  - First the Plain test is taken as a input and the spaces are removed.
-	    (ex) (Hi how are you -> Hihowareyou)
-  - Plain text is divided as chunks as maximum length as 5.
-	    (ie) (Hihowareyou -> Hihow areyo u)
-  - Key is entered as second input.
-The key contains only letter (H, L and R).
-	    (Ex) LLRHR
-  - where L is -1, H is +1 and R is Rotate (Right -> Left)
-  - Each chunk must be encrypted separately.
-	  (ie)
-	  > For The Key LLRHR.<br/>
-    > Step 1 (L from 1st letter of Key): Hihow -> Ghgnv<br/>
+  - Step 1 (L): Hihow -> Ghgnv<br/>
-    > step 2 (L from 2nd letter of Key): Ghgnv -> Fgfmu<br/>
+  - Step 2 (L): Ghgnv -> Fgfmu<br/>
-    > step 3 (R from 3rd letter of Key): Fgfmu -> uFgfm<br/>
+  - Step 3 (R): Fgfmu -> uFgfm<br/>
-    > step 4 (H from 4th letter of Key): uFgfm -> vGhgn<br/>
+  - Step 4 (H): uFgfm -> vGhgn<br/>
-    > step 5 (R from 4th letter of Key): vGhgn -> nvGhg<br/>
+  - Step 5 (R): vGhgn -> nvGhg<br/>
   - The Final cipher text for (Hihow) using the key (LLRHR) is (nvGhg).

   #### Note:
-  - The chunk size should be max 5.
-  - Key size should be greater than one and contains only(L, H & R) where L -> Low
+  - Key size should be greater than one and contains only(L, H & R) where L -> -1, H -> +1, R -> Rotate
-          H -> High
-          R -> Rotate

   #### Resources
   - [ROT Cipher](https://en.wikipedia.org/wiki/ROT13/)